Battle of Rhode Island

-The Battle of Rhode Island (also known as the Battle of Quaker Hill) took place on August 29, 1778.
-Continental Army and militia forces under the command of Major-general John Sullivan had been besieging British forces in Newport, Rhode Island on Aquidneck Island, but they had finally abandoned their siege and were withdrawing to the northern part of the island.
-The British then sortied, supported by recently arrived Royal Navy ships, and they attacked the retreating Americans.
-The battle ended inconclusively, but the Continental forces withdrew to the mainland and left Aquidneck Island in British hands.
+The Battle of Rhode Island (or Battle of Quaker Hill) took place on August 29, 1778.
+Continental Army and militia forces commanded by Major-General John Sullivan had been on Aquidneck Island besieging British forces occupying Newport, Rhode Island.
+They chose to lift the siege and planned to withdraw to the northern part of Aquidneck Island.
+The British then sortied, supported by recently arrived Royal Navy ships, and attacked the retreating Americans.
+The battle ended inconclusively, but Continental forces then chose to withdraw further to the mainland, leaving Aquidneck Island including Newport in British hands.
+The soldiers in combat were about 4,875 in the American army and 2,950 in the British army, for a total of 7,825 making it the largest battle in New England based on numbers.

-The battle was the first attempt at cooperation between French and American forces following France's entry into the war as an American ally.
-Operations against Newport were planned in conjunction with a French fleet and troops, but they were frustrated in part by difficult relations between the commanders, as well as by a storm that damaged both the French and British fleets shortly before joint operations were to begin.
-The battle was also notable for the participation of the 1st Rhode Island Regiment, a multiracial unit under the command of Colonel Christopher Greene.
+The battle was the first attempt at cooperation between French and American forces following France's entry into the war.
+Joint operations against Newport were planned, but frustrated by difficult relations between the commanders and a storm that damaged both the French and British fleets shortly before joint operations were to begin.
+The battle was also notable for the participation of the 1st Rhode Island Regiment, whose troops were predominantly Black, under the command of Colonel Christopher Greene.

 Background

-On December 8, 1776, Britain's Lieutenant General Henry Clinton led an expedition from New York City to take control of Rhode Island.
-The British expeditionary forces under Brigadier General Richard Prescott, with several Hessian regiments of foot, landed and seized control of Newport, Rhode Island.
-France formally recognized the United States of America in February 1778 following the surrender of the British Army after the Battles of Saratoga in October 1777.
-War was declared between France and Great Britain in March 1778.
+In late 1776, British Major-general Henry Clinton led an expedition from New York City to take control of Rhode Island.
+Troops of the expedition under Brigadier-general Richard Prescott landed and seized control of Newport, Rhode Island.
+France formally recognized the United States in February 1778 following the American victory at the Battles of Saratoga in October 1777.
+Britain declared war on France on March 17, 1778, and the French responded with their own declaration of war against the British on July 10.